 Similarly, a false-negative mammogram would show everything normal even though breast cancer is present.
 One of 5 breast cancers go undetected in this manner.

 In this debate, we cannot leave out the impact of a false-positive or false-negative on the patient.
 Such reports can lead to unnecessary stress due to incorrect diagnosis.
 There is also the increased risk to life in case of delayed or. inaccurate diagnosis.

 AI to help radiologists with the screenings

 Although the AI model is still in its early phases of development, it seems to have a huge potential in our battle against Breast Cancer.
-Google’s initial research findings published in Nature have revealed that its AI model can spot breast cancer in screening mammograms with greater accuracy than the experts.
+Google’s initial research findings published in Nature revealed that its AI model can spot breast cancer in screening mammograms with greater accuracy than the experts.

-The model was later evaluated on the basis of its results for another dataset of de-identified mammograms of more than 3,000 women in the US and more than 25,000 women in the UK.
+The model was later evaluated on the basis of its results for another dataset of de-identified mammograms.
+This time, they used mammograms of 3,000 women in the US and more than 25,000 women in the UK.

 Researchers have claimed that the AI system produced a 1.2% and 2.7% reduction in the false positives and false negatives in the United Kingdom.
 Furthermore, it also produced a reduction of 5.7% and 9.4% in false positives and false negatives respectively in the United States.

 Moreover, medical professionals usually have access to the medical history of the patient which further assist them in the screening process.
 However, the AI model was provided with only the most recent mammogram and no extra information for evaluation.

 Notably, Cancer Research UK Imperial Centre, Northwestern University, Royal Surrey County Hospital, and Deep Mind have also partnered to help Google with clinical research.
 But, the AI model would require more research, clinical studies, and regulatory approval practical application.